-March 2020 – For two weeks now, Europe and the world have been mired in a pandemic depression.
-Millions of people are locked up in their own homes.
-The only way out is a short walk … This global lockdown of 2020 may help us all understand at least for a moment what it means to be imprisoned through no fault of our own.
+March 2020 – For two weeks, Europe and the world have been plunged into a pandemic depression.
+Millions of people are locked in their own homes.
+The only way out is a short walk … This 2020 global lockdown may help us all understand, if only for a moment, what it means to be trapped through no fault of our own.

-When I went to the Prison in Wołów for the first time in the summer of 2013 with the intention of taking pictures for the project, I had a completely different story in my head.
+When I first went to the Volov Penitentiary in the summer of 2013 with the intention of shooting the project, I had a very different story in mind.
 My heroes were dangerous criminals sentenced to life imprisonment.

-During the shooting, I met Jacek, who was sentenced to 25 years for brutal murder.
-Meeting him and his case resulted in a change of perspective and became the beginning of a completely different perspective on law and justice.
+During the shooting, I met Jack, who was sentenced to 25 years for a brutal murder.
+Learning about his case caused a change in perspective and marked the beginning of a completely different view of law and justice.

 15 years in prison – sentenced to life imprisonment for brutal murder, committed in 1999.